Metropolia-Garage-Club/Tutorials/vscode_docker_tutorial/get_started_with_docker.md

 Note that Docker Desktop runs its own Virtual Machine environment (Even on a linux installation) and causes more overhead.
-If you prefer a minimal, but more involved installation and upkeep you can install Docker Engine, Docker CLI and Docker Compose separately.
+If you prefer a minimal, but more involved installation and upkeep you can install Docker Engine and Docker Compose separately.
 This option is only available on Linux.
 It's not really worth doing this unless you want to do something extremely computation heavy, so I recommend saving yourself the headache.

-If you need to develop for a resource-constrained target device like Raspberry Pi, I **DO** Recommend installing only the Docker Engine and Docker CLI on that device.
+If you need to develop for a resource-constrained target device like Raspberry Pi, I **DO** Recommend installing only the Docker Engine on that device.
 This gives you the ease-of-use and features of Desktop while developing, but removes the extra overhead on the target device where you only want to run the image.
-More on this in chapter 7.
+More on this in chapter 8.

 More info about Docker Engine can be found [here.](https://docs.docker.com/engine/)